tijnski/PresearchBookmark/README.md

 # 🔎 Search with The Presearch  <img src="IMG_9189.png" alt="Shortcuts Icon" width="30" height="30">Shortcuts

-This repository provides a simple guide and code to add a **Presearch Bookmark** to your browser (Safari on iPhone).
-The bookmark allows you to quickly search using Presearch, a privacy-focused search engine, directly from your bookmarks.
+This repository provides a simple guide and code to add a **Presearch Bookmark Shortcut** to your browser (Safari on iPhone).
+The Bookmark allows you to quickly search using Presearch, a privacy-focused search engine.

 ## 🚀 Features

-- Easy step-by-step guide to add the Presearch bookmark.
+- Easy step-by-step guide to add the Presearch Bookmark Shortcut.
 - Simple design for easy navigation.
 - Copyable JavaScript code for adding the search functionality directly to your Safari bookmarks.
 - Shortcuts for easier integration on iPhone.

 ## 📄 How to Use

-Follow these steps to add the Presearch bookmark to Safari on your iPhone:
+Follow these steps to add the Presearch Bookmark Shortcut to Safari on your iPhone:

-1. Open the website [🔎 Search with Presearch](#) in your browser.
+1. Open the website [🔎 Search with Presearch Shortcuts](#) in your browser.
 2. Tap the **"Copy Bookmark Code"** button to copy the JavaScript code.
 3. tap the **Share** button 📤, and select **Add Bookmark** 📚.
 4. Tap **Save** to add the bookmark to your browser.